Who is Henry Brecher?

 Henry standing at the Top of Innsbrook.
 There is a large, wooden cross behind him.
 The clouds are gray and looming overhead.

-Henry Brecher at at the Nordkette peak in Innsbruck at 2300 meters above sea level.
+Henry Brecher at the Nordkette peak in Innsbruck at 2300 meters above sea level.
 Image credit to Gabriel Zeballos Castellon

 During coursework for his degree, Henry spent most of the time studying ice alongside his fellow researchers in the field in Antarctica and other regions around the world.
 He graduated in 1966 with a master’s in geodetic science from The Ohio State University, earned a degree in photogrammetry in 1969 from ITC in Delft, Netherlands, and began pursuing a doctorate in geodetic science soon after.
 Although Henry had completed all the coursework, passed the general examination, and started the research, he never got around to the business of writing a dissertation.
 He was busy using his hands and traveling the world.
 He let the PhD go and instead settled for the designation “ABD” (All but Dissertation) in 1974.